Standards of the Schwarz Vulpes Companion Dog

 Serious Faults: A large round eye is a serious fault, as is dark eyes, or a large bulky muzzle.

 Neck: The neck is long.
-The carriage of the head appears to be pushing back into the neck.
+The carriage of the head appears to be pushing back into the neck when alert.
 The neck may also be slightly curved as an Arabian horse.
+When running the head and neck reach out and the body becomes a single blur from nose to tip of tail as the animal is swift and low to the ground.

 Body: The chest is of sufficient depth to reach below the elbows.
 The back and loin are muscular, broad and strong.
 The tail is an extension of the body and comes out from the top of the croup.